madsbangh/scene-validation/README.md

-# Scene validator UI for Unity3d
+# Extensible scene validator for Unity3D

 This editor extension adds a tool that validates your scenes.